Travel insurance for Mexico

 5 minutes

-Mexico’s diverse and rich culture makes it a popular destination for tourists around the world.
+Whether you're interested in history, food or outdoor activities, Mexico’s diverse and rich culture makes it a popular destination for tourists worldwide.

-Why do I need travel insurance in Mexico?
+Why do I need travel insurance for Mexico?

 Mexico is a popular destination for British visitors and most trips are incident-free, but you can never guarantee your holiday will go as planned.
-From lost luggage, delayed flights, and getting sick abroad, there are many eventualities that travel insurance protects against.
+From tracking down lost luggage, cover for delayed flights, and getting sick abroad, there are many eventualities that travel insurance protects against.

-Although rare, Zika virus has been reported in Mexico and it’s advised that you have additional funds to pay for healthcare treatment you may need.
-It’s always best to check guidance from National Travel Health Network and Centre (NaTHNaC) before you travel.
+Although rare, Zika virus has been reported in Mexico and it’s advised that you have additional funds to pay for any healthcare treatment you may need.

-This site will give you all the information you need on what vaccinations to get, whether there are any specific risks you need to be aware of, and whether you need to declare your prescription medication or not.
+Before you travel, make sure you know what vaccinations to get, whether there are any specific risks you need to be aware of, and whether you need to declare your prescription medication or not.

 Our travel insurance for Mexico covers: